vojtechpohanka/MA-thesis/README.md

 This repository includes replication script for my master's thesis *Party Competition on Cultural Issues in Central and Eastern Europe: Examining Patterns in Issue Salience and Content*.

-The scripts included in this repository were ran using R version 4.4.2
+The scripts included in this repository were ran using R version 4.4.2.
+# Overview of scripts
+This repository includes the following scripts to be loaded from "scripts/" in your working directory:
+   * "data_prep.R"
+   * "countrylevel_analysis.R" - analysis for Chapter 3
+   * "partylevel_analysis.R" - analysis for Chapter 4
+   *

 # Instructions for downloading datasets used in the analysis